 Success In Hastings

 Local financiers and business people have always had their eye on industrial development.
 At one time or another the city has been home to a whip company, a felt boot factory, a bookcase factory, a manufacturer of croquet sets and baseball bats and a furniture maker.
-The first locally financed and continuously successful enterprise was the International Seal and Lock Company, now the Viking Corporation (car seals and automatic sprinkler systems).
-Other “homegrown” enterprises include the Hastings Manufacturing Company (piston rings and Casite), Hastings Mutual Insurance Company, Flexfab Horizons International (flexible tubing), ProLine (archery), Viatec (corrosion and pollution control systems), and Hastings Fiberglass Products.
-No longer locally owned, but still a major employer, is E. W. Bliss (metal forming presses).
+Other “homegrown” enterprises include the Hastings Manufacturing Company (piston rings and Casite), Hastings Mutual Insurance Company, Flexfab Horizons International (flexible tubing), and Hastings Fiberglass Products.
+No longer locally owned, but still major employers, are BCN Technical Services (metal forming presses) and Viking Corporation (sprinkler systems).
 Part of being “the best” is stable employment for about 2,000 people in the manufacturing establishments located in Hastings.

 Facade Improvement Grant Program